uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching.md

             <h2>International returning teachers</h2>
             <p>
                 <br/>
-                See how candidates with international qualifications became teachers in England and how already qualified teachers' returned to England from abroad, to get back into the profession.
+                See how already qualified teachers' returned to England from abroad, to get back into the profession.
             </p>
         </div>
     </div>